-Applicants must submit complete applications to www.Grants.gov no later than 5:00 p.m.
-EDT, June 21, 2018.
-FRA reviews www.Grants.gov information on dates/times of applications submitted to determine timeliness of submissions.
+Applicants must submit complete applications to www.Grants.gov no later than 5:00 p.m..
+ET, June 19, 2020.
+FRA reviews www.Grants.gov information on the dates and times of applications submitted to determine timeliness of submissions.
 Late applications will be neither reviewed nor considered.
 Delayed registration is not an acceptable reason for late submission.
-In order to apply for funding under this announcement, all applicants are expected to be registered as an organization with Grants.gov.
-Applicants are strongly encouraged to apply early to ensure all materials are received before this deadline.
+To apply for funding under this announcement, all applicants are expected to be registered as an organization with Grants.gov.
+Applicants are strongly encouraged to Start Printed Page 21932apply early to ensure all materials are received before this deadline.

 To ensure a fair competition of limited discretionary funds, the following conditions are not valid reasons to permit late submissions: (1) Failure to complete the Grants.gov registration process before the deadline; (2) failure to follow Grants.gov instructions on how to register and apply as posted on its website; (3) failure to follow all instructions in this NOFO; and (4) technical issues experienced with the applicant's computer or information technology environment.

 Executive Order 12372 requires applicants from state and local units of government or other organizations providing services within a state to submit a copy of the application to the State Single Point of Contact (SPOC), if one exists, and if this program has been selected for review by the state.
 Applicants may contact their State SPOC to determine if the program has been selected for state review.
 Intergovernmental Review is not required for this program.